 - Lecture: Tuesdays 15:00 - 16:30

 - Room: Multimedia-Hörsaal (3703 - 023), Appelstraße 4, 30167 Hannover

-- Live - Transmition: https://webconf.vc.dfn.de/websciencecourse (please ask Nam for the password to access this virtual room)
+- Live - Transmition: https://webconf.vc.dfn.de/websciencecourse (please ask Andrea for the password to access this virtual room)

 - Detailed questions on the papers presented by the student during the course.
-The presentation of a paper is compulsory!
+The presentation of the papers is compulsory!

 - More general questions on other papers of the same topic, and some on other topics.
 As a guideline you should be able to answer the following questions: